mgenware/fx23-node/README.md

 * `length` total length of the string.

 ### Methods
-* `hasNext` returns NO if no more character to read.
+* `hasNext` returns false if no more character to read.
 * `peek` returns the next character without moving the internal index.
 * `next` returns the next character and move the internal index forward.
 * `mark` marks a flag at current position.